lucasjoliveau/doc/fr/developer/reference/backend/orm.md

-Main field name used for Odoo multi-company behavior.
+Main field name used for Konvergo ERP multi-company behavior.

 Used by `:meth:~odoo.models._check_company` to check multi company consistency.
 Defines whether a record is shared between companies (no value)